Private, In-Home Tutoring in Helena, Alabama

-SchoolTutoring Academy’s tutoring programs for Helena students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Helena, Alabama students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Shelby County Schools follows the curriculum guide of Alabama State Department of Education.
 The learning standards of this state are rigorous, and the teachers of Shelby County are highly-qualified and are experienced at helping all children succeed.
 In the core classes of English, Writing, mathematics, science, and history, high standards are upheld from the primary grades through the high school years.
 Shelby County follows a spiraling curriculum, and each subject strand builds on the others.